-Steps for Donor Relationship Management
+Steps for Donor Appreciation

 - Identify one person on your team as the donor relationship manager.
 The good news is that communicating with donors is straightforward and it’s a perfect role for someone who prefers to volunteer in a way that is self-directed with a good mix of proactive and reactive tasks involving small amounts of time entirely on their own schedule.

 - Develop a process.
-There are a number ways to design a good thank you + invitation outreach system.
+There are a number of ways to design a good thank you + invitation outreach system.
 Please see the examples below.
 Our guidance includes:

 - Best to reach out fairly shortly after a donation is made.
 ActBlue notifications are handy if you want to send emails right away.
 You can request notifications here.

 - A quick email is great but you might consider sending a text or even a handwritten note in response to larger donations.
 For example, the HQ Development Office sends printed thank you letters to individuals who cumulatively donated between $250 and $999 to HQ during the preceding calendar month.

 - Strategize for the invitations you extend.
 Your first invitation might be as simple as inviting the person to the team’s next fundraiser.

 - The leader managing donor relationships will need access to the team’s Fundraising Portal and Action Network volunteer database & email account.
 Please contact your organizing department staffer to get them set up!